+855 (0) 86 665 567

 Weather overview

-There is not really a right or wrong time to visit Vietnam as during most months of the year you will experience both sunshine and rain in varying quantities - it is a country with 2000 + miles of coastline and three different weather systems after all.
+There is not really a right or wrong time to visit Vietnam as during most months of the year you will experience both sunshine and rain in varying quantities-it is a country with 2000 + miles of coastline and three different weather systems after all.

 Whilst Vietnam is typically warm and humid, the weather can vary significantly from one region to another due to the country's length.
 At times there has been snow (yes white snow!) in the mountainous far north whilst the beaches in the south enjoyed 32 °C and sunshine.

-It pays to imagine the country as three separate destinations when researching weather for your intended visit and the following information will hopefully help you unravel the complexities.
+It pays to imagine the country as three separate destinations when researching the weather for your intended visit and the following information will hopefully help you unravel the complexities.

 Mountainous Far North